Brazilian gracile opossum: Description

 Brazilian gracile opossums are relatively small opossums, with males ranging from 86 to 129 mm and females from 81 to 116 mm in snout-to-rump length.
-The tail is an additional several inches, and makes up between 30 and 50% of the animal’s total length.
+The tail is an additional several inches, and makes up between 30 and 50% of the animal's total length.
 Males weigh 17 to 52 g and females from 12 to 37 g.

-The gracile opossum’s coat comes in various colors and tones, including beige, sandy-or amber-tinted, with darker ears and extremities.
+The gracile opossum's coat comes in various colors and tones, including beige, sandy-or amber-tinted, with darker ears and extremities.
 Additionally, many individuals have fur that makes use of countershading, likely to avoid predators when in the trees.
-Much like whales, penguins, and numerous marine species, for example, countershading is the top half of an animal’s body being colored darker than the lighter underbelly, and possibly extending to the chin.
+Much like whales, penguins, and numerous marine species, for example, countershading is the top half of an animal's body being colored darker than the lighter underbelly, and possibly extending to the chin.
 Gracile opossums often display reddish, dark brown or grey over most of their body, with paler, cream-colored undersides.
 This helps them stay camouflaged from threats in the trees, both from above and below.
 The fur on the face is also relatively pale, with distinct rings of near-black fur around each eye.

 The tail is very sensitive, prehensile, somewhat scaly, and does not store fat as it does in some related species.
 The hands and digits are somewhat monkey-like, for an arboreal lifestyle; being relatively long, they are equipped with small, efficient nails/claws.

 The female typically has fifteen teats, although the exact number can vary; the majority are on the chest, with the remainder (including a single median teat) being on the abdomen.

 Distribution and habitat

-The Brazilian gracile opossum is found only in Brazil, being endemic to the south-eastern parts of the country, from Espirito Santo to Rio Grande do Sul.
+The Brazilian gracile opossum is found only in Brazil, being endemic to the south-eastern parts of the country, from Espírito Santo to Rio Grande do Sul.
 It inhabits rainforests and partly deciduous forests scattered in the southern regions of the cerrado ecoregion, but, being able to forage successfully on the ground, is less affected by fragmentation of forest habitats than more purely arboreal animals.
 It has also been found in artificial plantations.